Unpack the Raspberry Pi kit and check you have the following:

 - Power off the Raspberry Pi and then assemble it with the case that was included.
 Once assembled, connect the Octopi to the AON-M printer using the shielded USB cable and then power on both the printer and the device.

-- Congratulations, you should now be able to access your AON-M printer by typing in the IP address of the Octopi.
+- Congratulations, you should now be able to access your AON-M printer by typing in octopi.local/ in your browser's address bar.

 If you have any difficulties setting up the Octopi, please reach out to our support team.